-To the right is a drawing of Newstead Abbey in Nottinghamshire England.
+Above is a drawing of Newstead Abbey in Nottinghamshire, England.
 Near this abbey are underground passages that run outside the abbey grounds.
-Located within a close proximity was found one of the richest finds in England called the fishpool hoard.
+Located within a close proximity was found one of the richest finds in England called the Fishpool hoard.

 Know your history and local area.

-It is a good idea to have gauntlet style gloves in you bag to wear for this type of location and also a stout pair of boots .
+It is a good idea to have gauntlet style gloves in your bag to wear for this type of location and also a stout pair of boots.

 Although not a potential problem in America, it does happen in Europe.
 Remnants of WWII, when bombers were depositing their payloads over England and most of Europe.
 These unstable bombs could explode if disturbed.
 If you do find one, contact the police and give its location.